ibm-cloud-docs/vpc/block_storage_is_manage.md

 Alternatively, you can click an individual volume in the list of all block storage volumes and go to the **Volume Details** page for that volume.
 Under **Attached instances**, click the minus sign next to the virtual server instance to detach the volume from that instance.

-When you create an {{site.data.keyword.cloud_notm}} {{site.data.keyword.hpvs}} for {{site.data.keyword.vpc_full}} instance, detaching the data volume attached to a running instance causes the workload running on the instance to fail, therefore it is recommended that you do not detach the data volume.
+When you create an {{site.data.keyword.cloud_notm}} {{site.data.keyword.hpvs}} for {{site.data.keyword.vpc_full}} instance, detaching the data volume that is attached to a running instance causes the workload that's running on the instance to fail, therefore it is recommended that you do not detach the data volume.
 {: note}

 ### Transfer a block storage volume from one virtual server instance to another